A model of the cubic connectedness locus: Gaps and gap-leaves of arbitrary laminations

-Thus, $\ol{xy}$ is invariant.
-We may assume that there are invariant leaves $\ol{xu}$ and $\ol{xv}$ (one of which can be degenerate) so that there are no invariant leaves with endpoint $x$ between them, but there are infinitely (countably) many non-invariant leaves between them.
-Denote this family of leaves by $\Zc$ and include $\ol{xu}$ and $\ol{xv}$ in it; then $\si_d(\Zc)=\Zc$ by \cite[Lemma 2.14]{bopt15}.
-Since by the assumption there are no critical leaves with endpoint $x$, \cite[Lemma 2.15]{bopt15} implies that all leaves of $\Zc$ but $\ol{xu}$ and $\ol{xv}$ map under $\si_d$ in one direction, say, from $\ol{xu}$ to $\ol{xv}$. it follows that there are isolated leaves among leaves of $\Zc$, and these isolated leaves are not $\ol{xu}$ or $\ol{xv}$ as desired.
-Claims (a) and (b) of the lemma easily follow. \end{proof}
+Let us prove the last several claims of the lemma.
+In the rational case (2) the existence of desired isolated critical leaves with both endpoints non-preperiodic, or with one periodic and one non-periodic endpoints, was already established when we proved the existence of critical edges of $G$ with periodic endpoints.
+Since this by itself implies claims (a) and (b), we are done in the rational case (2).

+In the irrational case (1) by Lemma \ref{l:edges} we can choose a critical edge $\ell=\ol{xy}$ of a periodic gap $U$ on which the first return map has an irrational rotation number.
+If $\ell=\ol{xy}$ is the limit of a sequence of leaves $\ol{xy_i}$ approaching $\ell$ from the outside of $U$, then their images intersect the interior of $\si_d(U)$, a contradiction.
+As before, claims (a) and (b) easily follow. \end{proof}

-Gaps in case (1) are called \emph{Siegel gaps}.
-In case (2) gaps are said to be of \emph{caterpillar type}.
-Indeed, if a critical edge $\ell$ of $G$ from above has a $\si_d^k$-fixed point, then it follows that there exists a countable concatenation of edges of $G$ consisting of $\ell$ and its consecutive $\si_d^k$-pullbacks.
+Gaps in case (1) are called \emph{Siegel gaps} and, in case (2), they are called \emph{caterpillar gaps}.
+If a critical edge $\ell$ of a gap $G$ from Lemma \ref{l:crit-must} has a $\si_d^k$-fixed point, then there is a countable concatenation of edges of $G$ consisting of $\ell$ and its consecutive $\si_d^k$-pullbacks.
+The name ``caterpillar'' refers to these countable concatenations of edges.
 Observe that this phenomenon (having a countable concatenation of leaves that begins with a critical leaf with a periodic endpoint) is not confined to gaps of degree one.
-For example, a gap of degree greater than one may have, say, a periodic concatenation like that mapping on top of itself under an appropriate iterate of the map.
-In these cases we will still refer to such gaps as \emph{gaps of caterpillar type} or just \emph{caterpillar gaps}.
+For example, a gap of degree greater than one may have, say, a periodic concatenation like that mapping onto itself under an appropriate iterate of the map.
+In these cases we will still refer to such gaps as \emph{caterpillar gaps}.

-In general, if $\ell$ is a critical edge of a Fatou gap $U$, then $\ell$ is isolated, and another gap $U'$ on the other side of $\ell$ has the same image as $U$.
-Since cycles of Siegel (caterpillar) gaps include gaps with critical edges, it follows that in a lamination such gaps have edges at which other infinite gaps are attached on the opposite side.
+A critical edge $\ell$ of a Fatou gap $U$ is isolated, and there is a gap $U'$ on the other side of $\ell$ with $\si_d(U)=\si_d(U')$.
+Since cycles of Siegel (caterpillar) gaps include gaps with critical edges, then, in a lamination, such gaps share edges with other infinite gaps attached on the opposite side.

-\begin{lem} Suppose that $\lam_i\to \lam$ are $\si_d$-invariant laminations, and let $G$ be a periodic lap of $\lam$.
-Then $G$ is also a lap of $\lam_i$ for all sufficiently large $i$. \end{lem}
+\begin{lem} Suppose that $\lam_i\to \lam$ are $\si_d$-invariant laminations, and let $G$ be a periodic gap-leaf of $\lam$.
+Then $G$ is also a gap-leaf of $\lam_i$ for all sufficiently large $i$. \end{lem}